Affordable Housing

 Leaders at Community of Faith spent over a year discussing and discerning how the church could better connect and serve the community, especially in addressing the key needs we often heard: food insecurity, after-school childcare, affordable housing, and meaningful connection with God and one another.

-Over the last few months, we have initiated several community engagements to include reaching out to the Franklin Farm Board and key stakeholders, offering several small listening circles with residents of the Franklin Farm community, and hosting our first larger community meeting in May with selected leaders.
-We likewise began conversations with Board of Supervisors Sully District representative, Kathy Smith, to find ways the County may help us address concerns and opportunities.
+Over the last year, we have initiated several community engagements to include reaching out to the Franklin Farm Board and key stakeholders, offering several small listening circles with residents of the Franklin Farm community, and hosting our first larger community meeting in May with selected leaders.
+Please see the list of questions generated at the May meeting and our responses.
+We also began conversations with Board of Supervisors Sully District representative, Kathy Smith, to find ways the County may help us address concerns and opportunities.
 We intend to host ongoing "drop in" Community Meetings for any and all interested individuals beginning in the Fall of 2025 to share information and better understand concerns.

 A few key points to consider:

 • This initiative is still in its early days.
-No financial partner or builder has been identified.
 Now is a great time to discuss possibilities.

 • This initiative is not about creating subsidized housing.
 It is about offering rental apartments that are somewhat below current market rates to individuals or families who make 60% or less of Fairfax County’s area median income.